 You can read more on Newsline or find out more about eligibility and how to apply for a rates payment extension.

 The Council gets its money from a range of sources, including rates, borrowing, and money from user charges and government grants, especially from NZTA for roading.

-This section outlines how much money comes from each source, what we will spend it on this year (including both operating spending and capital investment), and what specifically you are paying for with your rates.
+This section outlines how much money comes from each source and what we will spend it on this year, including both operating spending and capital investment.

 |Sources of Council funding||%|

 |Dividends and interest||8%|